 According to widely publicized statistics, millions of male patients all over the world have made testosterone supplements a multi-billion-dollar product.
 For instance, about 3 million AndroGel prescriptions were written during 2012 alone.
 Gross aggregate sales volume for all testosterone boosters like Axiron, Textim, AndroGel, Fortesta and others was more than $2 billion that same year.

-If you or someone you love has taken a prescribed testosterone therapy like Fortesta or Androgel, consider contacting the Georgia Injury Attorney Group.
+If you or someone you love has taken a prescribed testosterone therapy like Fortesta or Androgel, consider contacting Attorney Group for Georgia.
 We are here to help you understand your options if you have been injured.
 We can also help you determine if you have a case, and connect you with an affiliated lawyer, all at no cost to you.
 Contact us today to learn more.